GoogleCloudPlatform/healthcare-api-dicom-fuse/README.md

 RAM.
 Cached files will be deleted if you close DICOMFuse or if the cached files become out of date.

-*   If you delete an Instance, the current Study folder, Series folder, and list of Instances will be updated in the local cache.
+*   If you delete or upload an Instance, the cache will be invalidated, and updated if you open a folder again.
-*   If you upload an Instance, all Study folders, Series folders, and all Instances will be updated in current DICOM store in the local cache.
 *   Before opening an Instance, the size of it is 0 bytes.
 If you open the Instance, it will be downloaded from the server and you will see the Instance size.
 If you read the Instance again, it will be reading from the